 Traffic visualization research to help cities make data-driven decisions

 The effort builds on some prior results of Work, who had previously analyzed New York City traffic data from the aftermath of Hurricane Sandy.
-He requested a comprehensive dataset of taxi behavior in New York City, and realized that a number of interesting questions were now within reach.
+He requested a comprehensive data set of taxi behavior in New York, and realized that the answers to a number of interesting questions were now within reach.

-Sowers, whose interests are in big data, became interested because of the immediate impact of these problems.
+Sowers, who studies big data, became interested because of the immediate impact of these problems.

-“We started to try and understand what the big picture is,” Sowers said of the start of his collaboration with Work.
+“We started to try and understand what the big picture is,” Sowers says of his collaboration with Work.

 Through collaboration with students in the Program for Interdisciplinary and Industrial Internships at Illinois and the Illinois Geometry Laboratory in the Department of Mathematics, they’ve developed data visualizations that give meaningful insight into traffic patterns.

-“We convert the taxi data into traffic conditions similar to what you can find on Google Maps, and from there, we can answer all kinds of interesting questions about the city,” Work said.
+“We convert the taxi data into traffic conditions similar to what you can find on Google Maps, and from there, we can answer all kinds of interesting questions about the city,” Work says.

-These are policy questions faced by departments of transportation in many cities, but they’re difficult to answer, usually because of the algorithms, computing and visualization resources needed to process the data into relevant information.
+These are policy questions faced by transportation departments in many cities, but they’re difficult to answer, usually because of the algorithms, computing and visualization resources needed to process the data into relevant information.

 For Work and Sowers, turning the data into relevant visualizations has always been a challenge, partly due to the fact that a map can only display what’s happening at a specific moment in time.

-“Another challenge that we’ve been facing is how to take this huge amount of data and boil it down to something that’s small enough to wrap your mind around,” Sowers said.
+“Another challenge that we’ve been facing is how to take this huge amount of data and boil it down to something that’s small enough to wrap your mind around,” Sowers says.

 They’ve started to use algorithms that can produce lower-dimensional representations of the data.
-Work said these representations allow them to determine what’s relevant in the data, which can provide insight for cities.
+Work says these representations allow them to determine what’s relevant in the data, which can provide insight for cities.

-Recently, Work and Sowers have met with departments of transportation in several cities, including New York City, Los Angeles and Chicago, to learn the common themes in these cities’ concerns about traffic.
+Recently, Work and Sowers have met with transportation departments in several cities, including New York City, Los Angeles, and Chicago, to learn the common themes in these cities’ concerns about traffic.

 But finding these similarities and differences is just one part of their goal.

-“Part of our goal is to start to develop the techniques and the tools that can help these cities create data driven answers to their questions,” Work said.
+“Part of our goal is to start to develop the techniques and the tools that can help these cities create data driven answers to their questions,” Work says.

-“If we just start out with a blank slate and look at what the data is telling us — you get things that you wouldn’t necessarily expect,” Sowers said.
+“If we just start out with a blank slate and look at what the data is telling us — you get things that you wouldn’t necessarily expect,” Sowers says.